Hubbitus/docker-registry-cleaner/README.md

 ### Traditional docker build

 Intended for automatic builds on docker hub.
 In that case `gradle` invoked from `Dockerfile`.
-To make target image smalle used [multi-stage technic](https://docs.docker.com/develop/develop-images/multistage-build/#use-multi-stage-builds) which require docker-ce version >= 17.
+To make target image small used [multi-stage technic](https://docs.docker.com/develop/develop-images/multistage-build/#use-multi-stage-builds) which require docker-ce version >= 17.

 In that variant image may be built by: